scroll_top How Hair Fibers Work?

 📊

 Limitation: Hair fibers require existing hair strands to attach to.
 On completely bald areas with no hair present, the effect is limited or nonexistent.
-Fibers work best where you have at least some remaining hair.
+Fibers work best where at least some remaining hair is present.

 5